Davis Bayou Campground Review: Great Place to See an Alligator!

 There is also a separate boat launch area.

-You can also boat out to the islands of Cat Island, Horn Island, Petit Bois, Ship Island, and West Petit Bois Island.
+You can boat out to the islands of Cat Island, Horn Island, Petit Bois, Ship Island, and West Petit Bois Island.

 Explore the Visitor Center

-The William M. Colmer Visitor Center has a neat exhibit area to explore and it has air conditioning if you need to escape the heat for a little.
+The William M. Colmer Visitor Center has a neat exhibit area to explore, and it has air conditioning if you need to escape the heat for a little.

-Best Time of Year to Visit
+Best Time of Year To Visit

 The park is open year-round.
 However, it is on the Gulf, so consider hurricane season (June-November) when making plans.

 If you don’t like it super-hot and humid, you might consider avoiding late May through September.
-We visited in mid-May and thought the weather was nice.
+We visited in mid-May and thought the weather was great.
 I think it would be really nice to visit in the late fall and early spring.

-How Much Time to Spend Here
+How Much Time To Spend Here

 You can easily spend one day to three days or more.